PIGS: CHARACTERISTICS, HISTORY, PRODUCERS AND PORK-EATING CUSTOMS

 Hogs have a unique flexible muzzle.
 "The nostrils open on a tough, movable, disklike plate.
 The inside of the snout is firmly attached to the skull by means of gristle.
 Primitive hog types living in the wild use the snout to lift, shove, dig and break through brush in search of food."

 Hogs have four toes.
-The second and third are functional; the first and forth are situated on either sides of the foot and serve no real purpose.
+The second and third are functional; the first and fourth are situated on either sides of the foot and serve no real purpose.
 Pigs don't sweat and therefore can't cool themselves.
 They wallow in the mud to keep cool.
 This practice of wallowing, sometimes in their own feces, has given them the bum rap of being dirty, filthy animals.

 All species of pig have pair of teeth on either side of their head that have been turned into tusks.
 They are usually bigger among males than females.
 Males use them to fight.
 Pig molars are low-crowned like those of man.
 Their internal organs are also similar to those of humans.
 Scientists are working on adapting pig organs so they can be used in transplants with humans.